kvizdos/go-pull/README.md

 ```

 The system will automatically make `./app` group `0700`, giving the owner (whoever runs the Go script) access to READ / WRITE / EXECUTE the app, and restricts all other access from group users or regular users.

+## Production Readiness

+As of now, this isn't really "prod" ready.. it technically could work, but its not super secure.
+Some ideas to make it prod ready are:
+- Automatically run the built binary as a different user
+- Sign binaries and put it in the Release description
+    - Each time a new release is found, confirm the signature matches the binary present.
+If it doesn't, reject it.
+    - This will at least confirm its *YOU* that is deploying stuff to your server.
+As usual, **secure your d@mn signing key!**
+- Downtime concerns: currently, the process needs to be fully killed before proceeding.
+It'd be nice to somehow get both the old and new version running, and then swap the ports somehow (idk how this is possible)